HKUST-Network/spring2025pg/_checkpoints/cp3.md

 Fast recovery: By default, the sender have to go back to slow start state when the sender detects three duplicate ACK or timeout.
 But now, we have fast recovery, which means the sender only needs to set SSTHRESH=SSTHRESH/2 and CWND=SSTHRESH+3*MSS.

 ![](../_images/cp3/state_diagram.png)
 So what you have to do is to implement this FSM.
+And you have to update the sending window size according to min(CWND, RWND) all the time.
 For this FSM, we already have provided some variables in the code.

 FSM state
 ```